Explore the collection: Industrial Landscape by Tom Dixon

 Infamously self-taught, Tom Dixon is an internationally renowned British designer.
 His works are included in permanent collections of the most prestigious museums in the world, including the V&A, London and the MoMA, New York.
 Tom Dixon has built his universe through intensely diverse experiences, from music, contemporary lighting, furniture and accessories to high profile projects including the Restaurant at The Royal Academy in London, Jamie Oliver's restaurant, Barbecoa, as well as Shoreditch House.

 Tom Dixon is a man who likes making things and transforming ordinary materials into precious things or environments that people can appreciate as well as use or be comfortable in. ”The idea of being involved in the making of things is my motive, being hands-on in the process is what interests me still and has from the beginning.
 It started out like a hobby and is still a real pleasure.
 Obviously there are bits of it that are frustrating; the number of meetings you have to have and the realities of commerce and so on.
-But when I am doing the design thing, it still feels like a hobby and there is a joy to creating stuff and being master of your own destiny, which is very hard to get in most professions.”
+But when I am doing the design thing, it still feels like a hobby and there's a joy to creating stuff and being master of your own destiny, which is very hard to get in most professions.”

-”I like making mistakes.
-Not on purpose, but there is this term in engineering called ”test until destruction”, and that is how I learned to be a designer, my first chairs broke and I learned by just doing more and more of them.
-There is an element of throwing yourself into situations without a band aid which I have done many times.
-And that is something I think comes partly from me being in London when it was in deep recession with no real industry and no opportunities unless you created them yourself.
+How do you approach new challenges? ”I like making mistakes.
+Not on purpose, but there's this term in engineering called ”test until destruction”, and that's how I learned to be a designer, my first chairs broke and I learned by just doing more and more of them.
+There is an element of throwing yourself into situations without a band aid which I've done many times.
+And that's something I think comes partly from me being in London when it was in deep recession with no real industry and no opportunities unless you created them yourself.
 It could not really get much worse and I believe a lot of Londoners at the time were familiar with making their own destinies.”

-”It takes an element of recklessness, which a lot of people struggle with.
-I have never been that safety conscious.
+In order to become successful you have to believe in yourself and not pay too much attention to what other people think or to what can go wrong. ”It takes an element of recklessness, which a lot of people struggle with.
+I've never been that safety conscious.
 What it takes is courage of your conviction, which is something you learn, rather than know from the beginning.
 And it takes some naivety as well, which is something also very hard to preserve.
-I made myself a company where I can pretty much make decisions to throw a gamble on something new or something we have not been very good at.
-But they are increasingly calculated risks based on previous experiences.
+I made myself a company where I can pretty much make decisions to throw a gamble on something new or something we've not been very good at.
+But they're increasingly calculated risks based on previous experiences.
 It takes a bit of risk in a way, but you know the whole thing is really about how you stand out and how you stick out.”

-Dixon touches the chair and continues: ”I wonder if anybody else thinks it is nice, because I do.
-People are much more than just visual, and that is why I focus so much on tactility, acoustics and smell.
+Dixon touches the chair and continues: ”I wonder if anybody else thinks it's nice, because I do.
+People are much more than just visual, and that's why I focus so much on tactility, acoustics and smell.
 Take you and me.
-We are sitting in a very harsh acoustical environment; lots of people around, very high ceilings and stuff like that.
-This would normally be a really appalling bit of acoustics, but because we are in a space with a floor and two walls of carpet plus we are sitting in Wingback chairs which have also been carpeted actually the acoustics are pretty good.”
+We're sitting in a very harsh acoustical environment; lots of people around, very high ceilings and stuff like that.
+This would normally be a really appalling bit of acoustics, but because we're in a space with a floor and two walls of carpet plus we're sitting in Wingback chairs which have also been carpeted actually the acoustics are pretty good.”

 Does your interest in acoustics come from your earlier music career? ”Well, there are certain things I can draw from that experience for sure, which make me probably more interested in acoustics than some other designers.
-But I am just starting my exploration of sounds, my new adventure is sounds.
+But I'm just starting my exploration of sounds, my new adventure is sounds.
 Look around and listen – I think the carpet is a perfect vehicle.”

-”From the perspective of carpet in general I think that it is something, which is all too often ignored, even though it, beside the walls, is the biggest surface.
-So it can have immense impact on a space, and it is also the place that gets the most wear and tear.
+How does a carpet differ as a material in your creative process and what makes it special? ”From the perspective of carpet in general I think that it's something, which is all too often ignored, even though it, beside the walls, is the biggest surface.
+So it can have immense impact on a space, and it's also the place that gets the most wear and tear.

-”When I do collaboration it often starts with a factory visit.
-And the older and the more experienced I get, I realise it is not the money and it is not the principle but it is the people that make a good project.
+How do you start a design process? ”When I do collaboration it often starts with a factory visit.
+And the older and the more experienced I get, I realise it's not the money and it's not the principle but it's the people that make a good project.
 You tend to get a gut feeling about that.
 So I always start going as far upstream as I can in a project.
-With ege for instance we met in London but it was important for me to go see the factory, and the factory visit convinced me this was a company I would enjoy working with, because it had this very specific expertise and the highly skilled, dedicated people.”
+With Ege Carpets for instance we met in London but it was important for me to go see the factory, and the factory visit convinced me this was a company I would enjoy working with, because it had this very specific expertise and the highly skilled, dedicated people.”

+The interview is nearing an end, and it seems natural to throw one of the difficult – and perhaps also impossible to answer – questions at Tom Dixon.
+How does the future of design look like?
 “For a long time I felt it was a shame I was not born in the 40's, so I could have been part of the 60's.
 It would have been amazing with the new technologies, the new plastics and the new ways of living.
-Now I think we are on the verge of a new amazing time for designers, with these very high tech tools that become at your disposal.
-This means that technology becomes personal and that is something that has never happened before.
+Now I think we're on the verge of a new amazing time for designers, with these very high tech tools that become at your disposal.
+This means that technology becomes personal and that's something that has never happened before.
 The designer no longer needs the industrialist by his side.
 Everything is up to the designer now; we can make the final products ourselves.
 You could use that power to create a lot of rubbish or you could use it to save the world.
-So it is an exciting time, it can be terrifying as well but at least we are not going to be bored, right?”
+So it's an exciting time, it can be terrifying as well but at least we're not going to be bored, right?”

-So the carpet is so important in the context of contemporary interior; as a sound-deadening vehicle, as a softening device for all kinds of technical reasons as well as being decorative."
+So the carpet is so important in the context of contemporary interior; as a sound-deadening vehicle, as a softening device for all kinds of technical reasons as well as being decorative.

 London is the departure point for the collection and for Tom Dixon a world of inspiration.
 Perhaps not the prettiest, nor the most glamorous, but certainly one of the most characterful cities in the world.
 The collection interprets the gritty backdrops of railways, tunnels, factories, workshops and warehouses.
 Materials so prevalent that they make a huge impact.
 Surfaces – cracked paving stones and brick blocks make up the crumbling industrial landscape while the massive tidal River Thames splits the city in two, and new reflective glass towers begin to dominate the skyline.

 The collection features seven designs available as carpet tiles and broadloom creating different expressions within each design theme.
 Tiles and broadloom can be mixed or combined with other ege collections to get a truly unique flooring solution for one room or projects with several spaces.
-Go to The Industrial Landscape collection
+Go to The Industrial Landscape collection.

 Want to know more about Tom Dixon?
 Go see the official Tom Dixon website tomdixon.net.